Olga Lepeshinskaya (biologist): Claims

-In the 1920s Lepeshinskaya discredited the work of her supervisor, Alexander Gurvitch, who investigated biophotons and mitogenic rays.
+In the 1920s Lepeshinskaya discredited the work of her supervisor, Alexander Gurwitsch, who investigated biophotons and mitogenic rays.
 She claimed that low doses of ultraviolet light were released by dying cells that had been treated with high doses of UV light.
 Later she claimed that cells could propagate by disintegration into granules which could generate new forms of cells, different from the parental cells.
 Also, crystals of inorganic matter could be converted into cells by adding nucleic acids.
 Further, she espoused spontaneous generation and the presence of a "vital substance".
 These claims were propagated as official dogma in the Soviet Union.
 A claim that soda baths fostered rejuvenation led to a temporary shortage of baking soda.
 She based her career on claims to observe de novo emergence of living cells from non-cellular materials, supporting such claims with fabricated proofs which were "confirmed" by others eager to advance in the politicized scientific system.
 In reality, she filmed the death and subsequent decomposition of cells, then projected these films reversed.

 On May 22–24, 1950 at the special symposium "Live Matter and Cell Development" for the USSR Academy of Sciences and the USSR Academy of Medical Sciences that was supported by Stalin and chaired by Alexander Oparin, Lepeshinskaya gave the keynote speech, and her "discoveries" were celebrated as revolutionary by the invited audience.
 She was the recipient of the Stalin Prize for that year, and her ideas became mandatory instruction in biology.
 In 1952 a second conference took place to demonstrate "using experimental methods" that the bourgeois Virchowian concept of cell development (only a living cell can produce another cell) was replaced by a "new dialectical-materialistic theory on the origin of all living cells from non-living matter."
 While her impact and dogmatic dominance have parallels to those of Lysenko, her claims were never officially renounced, instead they just faded away.

 She involved her daughter Olga and her son-in-law Vladimir Kryukov in her work; in contrast, her husband, Panteleimon Lepechinsky, thought little of it.
 "Don’t you listen to her.
 She’s totally ignorant about science and everything she’s been saying is a lot of rubbish" he told a visitor.